Andereoo/TkinterWeb/docs/DOM.md

 ### Key Variables:
 * `html`: The element's corresponding TkinterWeb instance.
-* `node`: The Tkhtml node associated with the element
+* `node`: The Tkhtml node associated with the element.

 ### Key Properties:
 #### `innerHTML` property
-Get and set the inner HTML of an element
+Get and set the inner HTML of an element.

 ---
 #### `textContent` property